Accessing RStudio Server through OnDemand

 - Amount of memory: 5GB

-If you need to specify any other options (for example, if you want to run your session on a buy-in node and specify your SLURM account), you can click the Advanced Options checkbox and enter additional information.
+If you need to specify any other options (for example, if you want to run your session on a buy-in node and specify your SLURM account), you enter additional information in the Advanced Options section.

 Select the Launch button and wait for your job to start.
 When your job is ready, you will see a card with all of the information for your job.
 The most important fields for now are the Host which is the node on the HPCC where you job is running and the Time Remaining which counts down from the requested number of hours.